 Investigators planning a new study in the Sleep Facility should discuss their protocol with Dr. Virend Somers, facility director.

-Before using the facility, investigators must receive approval from the Institutional Review Board (IRB) and the Center for Clinical and Translational Science (CCaTS) (via the CRU section in IRBe).
-Once approvals are received, study teams work with Maria G. Prendergast — the facility's sleep technologist — and CRU staff to schedule time in the facility.
+Before using the facility, investigators must receive approval from the Institutional Review Board (IRB) and the Center for Clinical and Translational Science (CCaTS) (via the CRTU section in IRBe).
+Once approvals are received, study teams work with sleep technologist Maria G. Prendergast and CRTU staff to schedule time in the facility.

 Call 507-538-6400 with questions about fees.

 Location and hours

-The Sleep Facility is located on Domitilla 5B within the Saint Marys CRU and is open 24/7, with the exception of Mayo Clinic-recognized holidays.
-To reach Sleep Facility staff after business hours, contact the Saint Marys CRU.
+The Sleep Facility is located on Domitilla 5B within the Saint Marys CRTU and is open 24/7, with the exception of Mayo Clinic-recognized holidays.
+To reach Sleep Facility staff after business hours, contact the Saint Marys CRTU.